 The great Eric Hoffer observed that the difference between a movement and a practical organization lies in the goals of the members.
 In a political movement, the people joining do so to attain a political goal, something that is bigger than themselves.
 In a practical organization, people join out of self-interest.
 They act in order to advance up the ranks of the organization.
 A rat like Dinesh D’Souza was willing to be a neocon assassin, because he thought it was a good career move.
 The organization man is not a man who dreams.

-That’s been the case with the conservatives for a long time now.
-The pioneers may have been motivated by ideological zeal, but they built practical organizations.
+That has been the case with the conservatives for a long time now.
+Ideological zeal may have motivated the pioneers, but they built practical organizations.
 Buckley-style conservatism, by the 1980’s, had become a lucrative career path for the man good with his letters and careful to never color outside the lines.
 More important, the organization was positioned within the managerial class, rather than opposed to it.
 An obsequious writer could work for both National Review and a liberal TV network.

-Another byproduct of this is the boiling off of anyone with the least bit of creativity.
+Another product of this is the boiling off of anyone with any creativity.
 If the in-house intellectual is a vapid airhead with a fetish for 1980’s pop culture references, you are no longer an intellectual movement.
 The result is a collection of dull and uninteresting people left to figure out how to keep the racket going.
-That’s the point of Goldberg’s cri de guerre.
+That is the point of Goldberg’s cri de guerre.
 The old act is no longer pulling in the crowds, so they need a new act with new actors.
-The trouble is, the dullards left in charge are not up to carrying the burden.
+The trouble is the dullards left in charge are not up to carrying the burden.